yaoweideng/MotifBench/readme.md

 ### Instructions for having your results added to the leaderboard
 Results of motif-scaffolding methods will be shared on the github repository upon request.
-To have the results of your method posted, write to \url{btrippe@stanford.edu} or post an issue to the github and include:
+To have the results of your method posted, write to [btrippe@stanford.edu](mailto:btrippe@stanford.edu) or post an issue to the github and include:
  1. Your success rate summary produced by `./scripts/collect_summaries.sh`
  1. A __permanent__ download link from which (1) your submitted scaffold set and (2) all intermediate evaluation results as produced by `./scripts/compile_results.sh` (TODO: write this script!).
 We recommend using [Zenodo](https://zenodo.org/) or [Open Science Framework](https://osf.io/).
  1. A description of the how the scaffolds were genereated.
 This could be a link to an arXiv paper or github repository, or an explanation of how an existing approach was used with non-standard settings.}